govau/service-manual/content/service-design-delivery-process/beta-stage/what.md

 The team will keep iterating the private beta as they test it in short rounds of user research.
 These rounds of feedback become shorter as the team refines the product.

 You keep running the private beta service until you are ready for the [private to public beta assessment](#releasing-the-private-beta-and-public-beta) against the Digital Service Standard.
-Then you’ll open it up as a public beta service that people can use alongside the existing service.
-As real users trial the new service you’ll keep testing it to find out how to improve it.
+Then you will open it up as a public beta service that people can use alongside the existing service.
+As real users trial the new service you will keep testing it to find out how to improve it.

 Once the public beta service has proven to be a better solution it will go through the [Beta to Live assessment](#when-you-re-ready-to-move-on-to-live-stage) against the Digital Service Standard.
 If it passes you can move on to the Live stage where the public beta service will replace the existing live service.